Get a quote

 • Lack of regular and proper maintenance

-If any of the above causes a roof leak, you may have to pay for repairs out of pocket.
+If any of the above caused a roof leak, you may have to pay for repairs out of pocket.

-Scenario 4: Roof leak caused by poor workmanship
+Scenario 4: A roof leak caused by poor workmanship

 So what happens if you’re a diligent homeowner and replace your roof on schedule, but it springs a leak because the roofing contractor you hired did a substandard job?